 Southwest Program Director

-Lance completed his Masters of Science in Sport and Recreation Administration in 2013 at Eastern Washington University.
-He has been working in the outdoor education industry over a decade and continues to seek out personal time to raft, kayak, rock climb, and canyoneer to name a few activities.
+Lance completed a Masters of Science in Sport and Recreation Administration in 2013 at Eastern Washington University.
+He has been working in outdoor education for over a decade and in his personal time continues to seek out opportunities to play outside.
+Some of these activities include rafting, paddle boarding, rock climbing, and canyoneering.

-Brandon works for the Rocky Mountain Program, based out of Leadville, CO.
-He began his journey with the school as an intern and has worked his way through the ranks as an Instructor, Course Director, and has been part of the Program Leadership Team for the past few seasons.
-He holds an educational background with a Bachelors of Arts in Outdoor Education from Fort Lewis College in Durango, CO.
+Brandon began his journey with COBS as an intern and has worked his way through the ranks as an Instructor, Course Director, part of the Program Leadership Team as the Staffing Manager and now as the Rocky Mountain Program Director.
+Brandon has an educational background with a Bachelors of Arts in Outdoor Education from Fort Lewis College in Durango, CO.
 Brandon is a Wilderness First Responder and CPR certified.
 Brandon has also been to the summit of all the Colorado's 14ers and absolutely loves romping around in the high country.

 Brandon has a huge passion for what we do at Outward Bound and truly lives by its values and mission.
 He takes pride in setting people up for success and providing valuable mentorship to his staff and students.
 Creating safe and impactful learning environments for all our students along with promoting transference are just a couple of things that drive Brandon to a life dedicated to serve, to strive, and not to yield.